-As its predecessors, Senate Bill No. 2150 (2011) incorporated the recommendations put forth by the North Dakota Commission on Education Improvement and with the enactment of Senate Bill No. 2013 (2011), the amount appropriated for the grants - state school aid line item was \$918,459,478.
+As its predecessors, 2011 Senate Bill No. 2150 incorporated the recommendations put forth by the North Dakota Commission on Education Improvement and with the enactment of 2011 Senate Bill No. 2013, the amount appropriated for the grants - state school aid line item was \$918,459,478.
 In addition, Senate Bill No. 2013 contained \$16 million for special education contracts, \$48.5 million for transportation, and \$304 million in the grants - other grants line item.
+During the course of the 2011 legislative session, concerns were articulated about the school district mill levy reduction program and about the state's ability to sustain its involvement in the program.